peer-connectivity-estimator/bitcoin-network-logger/README.md

 ```
 First, check the configuration variables in the beginning of the file, which define the behaviors of the logger.
 Upon running the file, logs will be generated in a Research_Logs/Bitcoin_Log_X or Research_Logs/Bitcoin_**IBD**_Log_X (depending on whether the node is in Initial Block Download (IBD) mode or not), where X increments, starting at 1.
 At the end of each log, it will be compressed into a .tar.xz file for maximum compression, and copied over to the directory path: `outputFilesToTransferPath`.
 This is recommended to be an external storage device, like a USB flash drive.
 If the flash drive is not plugged in at the end of a sample, then it will resume logging but next time it finalizes a compressed Tar file and the directory at outputFilesToTransferPath does exist, then it will also move the past files that it was unable to move, so no data will be lost.

-The compressed log directories are bulk, and contain `numSamplesPerDirectory` samples/rows.
+The compressed log directories are bulk and contain `numSamplesPerDirectory` samples/rows.
 They include the following files:
 * **machine_info.txt** -- Appends the machine specifications once upon directory creation.
 * **machine_state.csv** -- The primary log file containing information about the machine, one row is generated every `numSecondsPerSample` seconds.
 * **blockchain_state_info.csv** -- Keeps track of each newly received block (including forks).
 * **address_manager_bucket_info.csv** -- Logs the contents of the address manager buckets every `numSamplesPerAddressManagerBucketLog` samples.
 * **traceroutes.csv** -- A simple ICMP traceroute to each IPv4 and IPv6 connection.
 * **transaction_timestamps.csv** -- Each transaction's truncated hash and it's corresponding receive timestamp.
 * **debug.log** -- Bitcoin's debug log with all categories enabled.
-Due to size limitations, this file is disabled by default, and is not generated.
+Due to size limitations, this file is disabled by default and is not generated.
 * **tor.log** -- Tor's debug log.
 This is disabled by default and is not generated.
 * **i2pd.log** -- I2P's debug log.
 This is disabled by default and is not generated.
 The last type of file contains one file for each peer connection, and the corresponding file name is the peer's address.